iestyn-lewis/czpl/index.md

 ## What is it?

+Many vintage and new synths can make thousands of sounds, but have only a handful of patch storage locations onboard.
+The CZPL is a "magic box" that provides virtually unlimited patch storage space for your synthesizers.

-The CZ/PL patch library offers thousands of preloaded patches for many brands of synthesizers.
-It also allows you to save patches and banks that you have created on your favorite synthesizer.
-No more tracking down expensive RAM catridges or having to resort to a computer.
-Lastly, it features a very nice arpeggiator.
+The CZ/PL patch library comes preloaded with thousands of patches for many brands of synthesizers.
+It also allows you to save patches and banks that you have created yourself.
+No more tracking down obscure, expensive RAM catridges or having to resort to a computer. **And as a bonus, it features a very nice arpeggiator to explore all of these new sounds!**

 ### Video Overviews
 <iframe width="720" height="480" src="https://www.youtube.com/embed/cevp1hzPE0Q?ecver=1" frameborder="0" gesture="media" allowfullscreen></iframe>